 Third, if they feel that they can write a good letter, ask them if they can meet whatever deadline you have.
+Preferably, you have asked at least three weeks in advance of the deadline.
 Again, if they hedge, go elsewhere.
 A good letter that remains unwritten or unsent is no letter at all.
 Always check back with the letter writer a few days before the letter is due at its destination.